cbdevnet/midimonster/backends/maweb.md

 ### The `maweb` backend

-This backend connects directly with the integrated *MA Web Remote* of MA Lighting consoles and OnPC instances (GrandMA2 / GrandMA2 OnPC / GrandMA Dot2 / GrandMA Dot2 OnPC).
+This backend connects directly with the integrated *MA Web Remote* of MA Lighting consoles and OnPC instances (GrandMA2 / GrandMA2 OnPC / Dot2 / Dot2 OnPC).
 It grants read-write access to the console's playback controls as well as write access to most command line and control keys.